-“Encouraging Export Growth: Positive Trends in International Trade”
+“Encouraging Export Growth: The positive trends in exports

 Bangladesh is one of the fastest growing economies in the world. $420.52 billion (nominal; 2023 est.) $1.48 trillion (PPP; 2023 est.)